lynnfaraday/aresmush.com/_root/fs3/fs3.3/combat.md

 ## Creative Actions

 Don't feel restricted by the combat system.
 If what you want to do isn't precisely reflected by the available actions, you can get creative - like using Subdue to model a disarm, or Suppress to see if you can distract an enemy who's attacking your buddy.
-If nothing fits at all, just use a **Pass** action and let the storyteller figure out the results manually.
+If nothing fits at all, just use a **Pass** action and figure out the results manually.

 ## Free Actions